Are you tired of restrictive diets and calorie counting? Check out these 5 steps to lose weight without dieting!

 - Whole grains

-Gut bacteria also consume fermentable fiber as food, promoting a healthy gut.
+Gut bacteria also consume fiber (aka: prebiotics) as food, promoting a healthy gut.

 New research also shows types and amounts of gut bacteria may affect weight.
 For example, lean individuals have far more Bacteroidetes, while overweight individuals have more Firmicutes bacteria.
 (4)